jaredblackjcb/ai-chat-admin-console/README.md

 In the backend directory, create the css files and javascript bundles by running webpack using 'npm run build-dev'.
 This will watch for changes to files in the assets directory and re-run the webpack pipeline on save.

-Download the .env file from [GOOGLE DRIVE LINK] to get database access.
+Download the .env file from https://docs.google.com/document/d/1yutbL91R3aIsGJvE1APxhhlYBPRqsh9-M_eUvLOhBQo/edit to get database access.

 Launch the Django backend by running 'python manage.py runserver'.